All About Beetles

 Where Do Beetles Live?

-Beetles are very adaptive insects and different species of beetles make their home in quite varied places.
-For example some water beetles live in ponds, some live on the ground and some in bushes and trees.
-In fact almost anywhere you can think of that has water, vegetative foliage, roots, or decaying plant matter is a likely home to one type of beetle or another.
+Beetles are very adaptive insects, and different species of beetles make their home in quite varied places.
+For example, some water beetles live in ponds, some live on the ground, and some in bushes and trees.
+Almost anywhere you can think of that has water, vegetative foliage, roots, or decaying plant matter is likely home to one type of beetle or another.